%%{init: { 'logLevel': 'debug', 'theme': 'base' } }%%

 14fig_subdir : 'figures'

 Those are parameters that govern the logging and the file-structure. proj_dir is the root directory, we have chosen when initialising our Store_Client as shown here . fig_dir and log_dir are just subdirectories for figures and logs, respectively, and the log level decides how much will actually be logged.
-In most cases, WARNING is the appropriate choice - everything below will start spitting out a lot of information.
+In most cases, WARNING is the appropriate choice - everything below will start spitting out a lot of information. stationxml_file is the path to the stationxml files, and sds_dir is the directory where the mseed files are stored. sds_fmtstr is the format string for the mseed files.
+The default is the standard for SeisComP Data Structure (SDS).
+Leave these parameters to the default values if you used SeisMIC to download the data.
+However, if you want to use your own local data base, you will have to adjust these parameters accordingly.
+Wildcards are permitted.

 Network Specific Parameters#